Skip to content

 We are a small business, not a bank.
 So down payments help build trust while also allowing us to keep our lights on and focus on providing the best customer experience there is.

 On paper we have a 10 year workmanship warranty for residential projects.
 But when you choose to work with us, you become a part of what we call the “Weather-Tite family”, and you will always be a valued member.
 This is free and included with every project.
-We have an annual family picnic, occasional giveaways/events, and other fun ways to stay in touch so that you don’t forget who we are and you come to us if you ever have any issues with your home’s exterior.
+We have an annual family picnic, occasional giveaways / events, and other fun ways to stay in touch so that you don’t forget who we are and you come to us if you ever have any issues with your home’s exterior.
 Family’s forever.
 You always take care of family.

 Tons.
 But why take our word for it?
 If you are asking somebody for references, then you do not know them very well.
 Anybody can put their friends names on a piece of paper, or the few jobs they actually did well.
 But these days we have better ways of finding true, verified, unbiased information to help us know who to trust.
 Whether buying a toaster or remodeling your entire home, online reviews can help us weed through the advertisements and find reputable companies to do business with.
 Google, HomeAdvisor, Angie’s List, BBB, etc are all good sources of unbiased and verified information.
 But we do have a list should you want it.
-Also, not to brag, but we were voted #1 Best of the Black Hills three years in a row by the Rapid City Journal – in five different categories.

 Our licensing, manufacturer certifications, and all of our team training is based upon IRC building codes and traditional stick built home construction.
 We don’t currently take on projects on mobile, manufactured, or modular homes.
 They are built in custom way by a manufacturer often in a different part of the country where available materials are different, in a controlled setting and not to a universal set of instructions designed for out in the field.
 It is a different set of products and conditions than what we have trained for and have experience in, and it is not our expertise.
 There are many similarities, but we have run in to enough surprise situations that we have learned to admit it is out of our wheelhouse.